 Your Diet Is Just the Beginning

 Of course, many other factors influence blood pressure too.
 These include physical activity, adequate sleep, sun exposure, meditation, and other stress-management practices.
 In the end, however, the majority of these link back to diet.
 What goes into your mouth is certainly the most influential factor at play.

-There are so many natural foods that may help lower your blood pressure—especially if you're struggling to manage it without pharmaceutical drugs.
+There are so many natural foods that may help lower your blood pressure.
 It's just a matter of trying them out for yourself.

 - Greenage, M., Kulaksizoglu, B., Cilingiroglu, M., & Ali, R. (2011).
 The role of anxiety and emotional stress as a risk factor in treatment-resistant hypertension.
 Current Atherosclerosis Reports, 13(2), 129-131.

 - Lundberg, J. O., Carlström, M., Larsen, F. J., & Weitzberg, E. (2011).
 Roles of dietary inorganic nitrate in cardiovascular health and disease.
 Cardiovascular Research, 89(3), 525-532.

 - Lundberg, J. O. (2012).
 Nitrate transport in salivary glands with implications for NO homeostasis.
 Proceedings of the National Academy of Sciences, 109(33), 13144-13145.

 - Brown JL.
 (1999).
 N-Nitrosamines.
 Occupational Medicine, 14(4):839-848.

 - Kröncke, K. D., Fehsel, K., & Kolb-Bachofen, V. (1997).
 Nitric oxide: cytotoxicity versus cytoprotection—how, why, when, and where?
 Nitric oxide, 1(2), 107-120.